 His father claimed that the Buonarroti’s were descendants of Countess Mathilde of Canossa (1046-1115), which meant they were part of the nobility.

-This claim has never been proven though, but it’s certain that Michelangelo believed it for his entire life.
+This claim has never been proven though, but Michelangelo certainly believed it for his entire life.

 3. He started his career committing fraud

 One of his earliest works which he created in 1496 was a sculpture of a sleeping Cupid.
-He wanted to sell it but as advised to treat it with acidic earth in order to make it look more of an antique.
+He wanted to sell it but was advised to treat it with acidic earth to make it look more of an antique.
 This would surely increase its value.

 And so it did.
 With the help of art dealer Baldassarre del Milanese, he was able to sell the cupid figure to Cardinal Riario of San Giorgio.